Canon Alexander Galloway: Architect

-The Liturgist
+Liturgist

-Apart from his organisation skills, Galloway was a deeply committed conservative priest.
+Apart from his organisation skills, Galloway was a committed conservative priest.
 He was a “canonist”.
-He also left a legacy of buildings, signs and symbols that place him as one of the great 16th century Liturgists in the NE of Scotland.
+He also left a legacy of buildings, signs and symbols that place him as one of the great 16th-century Liturgists in the NE of Scotland.
 Carter has recalled him as :

 Galloway made three important liturgical contributions at his own Church.
 First a sacrament house (1524).
-In Scotland the host was most often held in an ambury usually situated at the east end of the sanctuary.
-His sacrament house at Kinkell is in the form of an ambury on the NE wall.
+In Scotland the host was most often held in an aumbry usually situated at the east end of the sanctuary.
+His sacrament house at Kinkell is in the form of an aumbry on the NE wall.
 Galloway had visited the Low Countries where there are similar sacrament houses.
-There he met Jacobus Latomus at Louvain, Belgium The sacrament house at Kinkell can still be seen although it heavily weathered.
-It is cross-shaped, with the cupboard (ambury) in the lower part.
+There he met Jacobus Latomus at Louvain The sacrament house at Kinkell can still be seen although it heavily weathered.
+It is cross-shaped, with the cupboard (aumbry) in the lower part.
 It is decorated with the words HIC EST SEVATUM CORPUS DE VIRGINE NATUM (“Here is preserved the body which was born of a virgin’”) on the panelled compartments forming the arms of the cross.
 Two angels can be seen holding the monstrance on the centre and at the top of the cross.
 At the bottom is the date, AD 1524, together with Galloway’s initials.
 There is considerable damage to the installation due to weathering.

 Second, a unique crucifixion plaque (1525).
 The crucifix scene was designed to show the mass as a re-presentation of the passion.
 Holmes claims: